-So after, my six year old son’s entire body was crushed from toe to neck, not a bone was broken or displaced…nor was there any major injury.
+So after, my six-year-old son’s entire body was crushed from toe to neck, not a bone was broken or displaced…nor was there any major injury.
 Later that afternoon after Easter dinner at Grandmas, John was singing in the car, like six year olds do, because I had told him, to his surprise, the accident had squished his poop out of him.
 John thought that was funny.
-So he sang a song “It squished the poop out of me”.
-My husband asked John to not sing that.
+So, he sang a song “It squished the poop out of me.”
+My husband, looking upset, asked John to not sing that.
 I asked my husband why he found it so disturbing.
-My husband, who is a doctor, told me at the moment of death, all the muscles in the body relax, including the rectal and urinary muscles.
-Which explains why my son unknowingly urinated and defecated during the accident?
+My husband, who is a doctor, told me at the moment of death, all the muscles in the body relax, including the rectal and urinary muscles, which explains why my son unknowingly urinated and defecated during the accident.
 That also just confirms what an amazing Easter Miracle we had!
 Just like Jesus’ death, God planned every minute of the event for Our Lord’s Honor and Glory to be shown.
 Right before the accident happened, my son was practically touching the people sitting in the trailer and many others were within feet of him too.
-However, God made everyone unaware that my son was in danger for this incredible miracle to occur.
+However, nobody saw him in danger.
+God allowed everyone to be blind so that this incredible miracle could occur.
 God is still raising people from the dead, and His Endless Mercy is with us.
 Trust in Him.